DanielOaks/mlpds/src/pages/guides/hair.md

 -----

-To make this part easier, moarvespenegas has made [this handy dandy visual guide](#moarvespenegas-visual-guide) of the following steps.
+To make this part easier, moarvespenegas has made [this handy dandy visual guide](#moarvespenegas-visual-guide) at the bottom of the page that shows the following steps.

 1.  **Sketch your hair layer.** Here is most of the actual thought. you're blocking out the hair's individual shapes, such as with steps 2 and 3 above.
 Work from general to specific.
 Have both big shapes and small ones and medium and medium large and maybe a medium small, whatever strikes your fancy, but _avoid noticeable patterns_.
 Remember _you are implying the shape of hair_ not just giving it away and stranding things.
 Block in your main color and move on to step 2.